peterszatmary/webpack-typescript-demo/README.md

 javascript es5 and combined to one target bundle.js file that is minifyied with UglifyJsPlugin.

+## Config files

+There are three configuration files in project.

+- **package.json** : for npm, used for installing node modules as dependencies.
+- **tsconfig.json** : configuration for typescript
+- **webpack.config.js** : configuration for webpack

-## Run
+## How to run

 ```shell
 npm install
 ```

- install all dependencies from package.json.
+Install all dependencies from package.json.

 ```shell